-These new rules will not only affect individuals, but also Trustees who hold and dispose of residential property.
-This change will predominantly relate to the sale of rental properties.
+These new rules not only affect individuals, but also Trustees who hold and dispose of residential property.
+This change predominantly relates to the sale of rental properties.
 In most cases, you won’t need to pay CGT when selling the property you live in, because you will be entitled to ‘private residence relief’.

 It is important to note that the capital gain will still need to be included on your Self-Assessment tax return.
 The payment that you made when submitting the residential property return will be credited against your tax liabilities when you submit your Self Assessment tax return.

-The 30 day turnaround from 6 April 2020 will undoubtedly cause difficulties for tax payers.
+The 30 day turnaround will undoubtedly cause difficulties for tax payers.
 It may lead to increase related professional accountancy fees and have an impact on the number of landlords willing to invest in buy-to-let properties.